JoseJX/analogue-pocket-patches/README.md

 This patch converts `Perfect Dark (U,E)` to the `.pocket` format.

+This patch was updated to try to correct black screens after looting.
+(2022/01/13)

 ROM MD5: `840e1ddb2696ecae487fd264a3c34581`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/blob/main/PerfectDark.ips).